saltstack/salt-enhancement-proposals/0024-sub-state-returns.md

 ## Alternatives
 [alternatives]: #alternatives

-The impact of NOT doing this is that when calling Idem SLS, Ansible playbooks, and Chef configurations, The output of state runs will not be verbose and it will not be clear what individual changes were made after executing a playbook/sls/configuration.
+The impact of NOT doing this is that when calling Idem SLS, Ansible playbooks, and Chef cookbooks, The output of state runs will not be verbose and it will not be clear what individual changes were made after executing a playbook/sls/cookbook.

 ## Unresolved questions
 [unresolved]: #unresolved-questions

-None, the proof of concept is functional, we just to double check with everyone before making a change to something as critical to salt as the state engine.
+None, the proof of concept is functional, we just to double check with everyone before making a change to something as critical to Salt as the state engine.

 # Drawbacks
 [drawbacks]: #drawbacks

-Doing this modifies the state return code, a critical part of salt.
+Doing this modifies the state return code, a critical part of Salt.
 If it is done poorly then it could cause unintended grief down the road.